-- i40ea version 1.16.130 and later provides low throughput numbers in Windows 2022 Hyper-V VMs when vSwitch is set to Switch independent teaming interface without SRIOV enabled. - When drivers are installed in Windows 2019 Server, Windows Event ID 411 may be reported in the Windows Event Log.
+- i40ea version 1.16.130 and later provides low throughput numbers in Windows 2022 Hyper-V VMs when vSwitch is set to Switch independent teaming interface without SRIOV enabled. - When drivers are installed in Windows 2019 Server, Windows Event ID 411 may be reported in the Windows Event Log. - In some instances, a blue screen was observed while installing the driver with DmaRemappingCompatible set to 1, enabled Driver Verifier and RDMA. - Dell SKU adapters may show 100 Mbps speed as an option, but this is incorrect.

-3.2.3 Intel® Ethernet Controller V710-AT2/X710-AT2/TM4
+3.2.3 Intel[®] Ethernet Controller V710-AT2/X710-AT2/TM4

-• Do not connect Intel® Ethernet Controller V710 based cards to switch Edge-core 5812-54T-O-AC-B because this switch does not work well with them.
+• Do not connect Intel[®] Ethernet Controller V710 based cards to switch Edge-core 5812-54T-O-AC-B because this switch does not work well with them.